7 Tips How to Fix Uneven Crooked Wavy Crochet Blanket Edges

 Lastly, you should take into consideration if you are making your entire blanket in a solid color or if you are doing color changes.

-Working in a solid color is the easiest way to crochet a blanket because it avoids changing colors and weaving in ends.
+Working in a solid color is the easiest way to crochet a blanket because it avoids frequently changing colors and weaving in ends.

 Switching to a different color can create some bulky spots in subsequent rows which can make some wonky edges.